cpj2195/ShinyAppGenerator/README.md

 ## Prerequisites

-1. You should have Python2.7 installed on your system
+1. You should have Python3.6 installed on your system
 2. You should have R 3.5.1 installed
 3. Make sure you have virtualenv pip package
+4. Install R packages using the `install_packages.sh` using the command `sudo sh install_packages.sh lintr shiny`

 ## Ceate a virtual environment and activate it.

   $ pip install virtualenv

-  $ virtualenv .venv
+  $ virtualenv -p python3.6 .venv

   $ source .venv/bin/activate